top of page

 X-Men: Wolverine's Rage for Nintendo Game Boy Color

 The presentation is impressive.
 The cut scene art is unique and the sprite animation is surprisingly fluid, looking almost hand drawn.
 The praise ends there though.
-It has terrible hit detection, limited options and short timer based levels that counter the healing factor.
+It has terrible hit detection, limited options and short timer based levels that really makes the healing factor useless.

 Release: May 18, 2001